 Uniform and assured

-Severe techniques can erode confidence and prompt behavioral difficulties.
+Severe techniques can undermine confidence and cause behavioural difficulties.

 From puppyhood, exposure to: